We’ve planned many trips over the years and have come to trust and rely on certain companies for travel products and services.

 Vrbo

-If you’d rather not stay in a hotel and would like more space to spread out – plus a kitchen! – check out Vrbo (Vacation Rentals By Owner).
+If you’d rather not stay in a hotel and would like more space to spread out – plus a kitchen! – check out Vrbo (Vacation Rentals By Owner), owned by Expedia.

 We’ve had great success with Vrbo, booking cottages for summer vacations on Salt Spring Island and condo-style units for winter vacations in Kauai.